Vijay Kumar Raina: Himalayan glacial melt controversy

 On 10 July 2009, Raina visited the headquarters of the Ministry of Environment and Forests (MoEF) along with 40 other scientists to hear a report on satellite images of Himalayan glaciers prepared by the Space Application Centre (SAC).

 On 4 August 2009, Raina submitted a paper outlining his dissent of the methodology of the SAC report and the claim that the Himalayan glaciers would disappear by 2035.
 Based on 150 years of GSI data on 25 Indian glaciers, Raina concluded: "It is premature to make a statement that glaciers in the Himalayas are retreating abnormally because of the global warming."
 Environment minister Jairam Ramesh released the report in November 2009.

 Rajendra K. Pachauri, chairman of the Intergovernmental Panel on Climate Change (IPCC), disagreed with Raina's claims.

 In 2022, Raina co-authored a report for the CATO Institute that claims the Himalayan glacial melt has been exaggerated.

 Works

-Raina has contributed to over 100 scientific papers and three books.
+Raina contributed to over 100 scientific papers and three books.

-Raina is co-author of "Glacier Atlas of India" which is a collection of photographs and descriptions of glaciers.
+Raina was co-author of "Glacier Atlas of India" which is a collection of photographs and descriptions of glaciers.